Gates Airport

 Gates Airport (FAA LID: 7D8) is a public use airport in Geauga County, Ohio, United States.
 It is located four nautical miles (5 mi, 7 km) north of the central business district of Garrettsville, a village in Portage County, Ohio.
 The airport is privately owned by the Cleveland Parachute Center and managed by Robert Gates.

 Facilities and aircraft

 Gates Airport covers an area of 146 acres (59 ha) at an elevation of 1,110 feet (338 m) above mean sea level.
 It has one runway designated 8/26 with a turf and gravel surface measuring 2,800 by 100 feet (853 x 30 m).

+The airport does not have a fixed-base operator.

 For the 12-month period ending September 9, 2010, the airport had 4,200 general aviation aircraft operations, an average of 11 per day.